 Before beginning a startup, it is wise to think twice.
 The rate of failed startups is very high.
 But that high percentage can also be viewed in a positive light.
 It means that there is much to learn from other people’s mistakes.
 A new business owner is likely to make mistakes and that is ok.
 But it is not necessary to make the same mistakes that led to the downfall of other startups.

 Not every failed startup is a failure.
 That sounds like a contradiction.
 But even a failed startup contributed in some way.
 Some made innovations in certain areas that benefited other people or companies.
 Other failed startups were able to return some money to their investors.

-What are the reasons then that so many startups do not blossom into a stable full-grown company?
+What are the reasons then that so many startups do not blossom into stable full-grown companies?
 Finding out what the real reasons are in each case is not easy.
 Still, analyzing afterward what happened and reading the related reports can be very insightful.

-This article created by our team at TMS looks at 27 examples of famous startup companies and analyzes the reasons for their failure.
+This article looks at 27 examples of famous startup companies and analyzes the reasons for their failure.

 Failed startups examples

 We’re going to start the failed startups list with one big oops that bit the dust lately.
 Quibi was founded and led by a group of knowledgeable and experienced executives.
 They raised a staggering $1.75 billion.
 Their product, short-form, serialized video content, failed to attract a large audience.
 All that, despite the lavish, large productions they put out.